souad988/document_analyse/README.md

 <br/>

 ##Hugging face API key
-  create .env file inside backend/backend directory then go to [hagging face url](https://huggingface.co/settings/tokens) create a new account and a new api key after email confirmation then create a new variable in .env file API_TOKEN='your token'
+  Visit [hagging face url](https://huggingface.co/settings/tokens) create a new account and a new api key after email confirmation then create a new variable in .env file API_TOKEN='your token'

 ## clone Document_analyse repository